AbrarShaikh/OOPS_CPP_Pyhton/Functions/README.md

 };
 ```
 ## Pure Virtual Function
-- When the function has no definition, such function is known as "do-nothing" function, known as a pure virtual function.
+- When the function has no definition, such function is known as "do-nothing" function, also known as a pure virtual function.
 - implementation of all functions cannot be provided in a base class because of implementation is unknown.
 Such a class is called an abstract class.
+- A virtual function is not used for performing any task.
+It only serves as a placeholder.
 - class containing the pure virtual function cannot be used to declare the objects of its own, such classes are known as ```abstract base classes```.
 - A pure virtual function or ```abstract function``` is a virtual function for which we can have an implementation, But we must override that function in the derived class.
-- A virtual function is not used for performing any task.
-It only serves as a placeholder.
 - The main objective of the base class is to provide the traits to the derived classes and to create the base pointer used for achieving the runtime polymorphism.
 ```C
 class Base {